mistersingh179/bw-dashboard/README.md

 ## Pending backlog

-- move delay in ajax calls out to common place
-- think and refactor if should dates be kept as dates over string, and if dates can be over datetime in db
-- loading, disabled, enabled & toast after create or edit
+- refactor loading, disabled, enabled & toast after create or edit
-- add middleware for sleep
+- refactor toast calls to reusable code
 - login error: `Try signing in with a different account`
-- refactor toast calls to reusable code
 - refactor on edit, we need to refetch show as well

 ## Pending nice to do